p-ranav/saveddit/README.md

 ### User configuration

-Create a `user_config.yaml` file in the root of the repository
+* Create a `user_config.yaml` file in the root of the repository
+* Paste the following into the configuration file
+* Update the client IDs and secrets from the previous step

 ```yaml
 imgur_client_id: '<YOUR_IMGUR_CLIENT_ID>'